jiamingao/jiamingao/README.md

 # Hi there 👋 This is Jiamin
-As a recent graduate of AA academy, I’m seeking a position of fullstack software developer.
+I’m seeking a position of fullstack software developer.
 I am passionate about using coding to solve real-world problems and create value for customers and businesses.

 ## Tech Stack: